sirilcodes/sirilcodes/README.md

 # 💫 About Me:
-🔭 Would love to understand machines, algorithms and
+🔭 Would love to understand machines, algorithms and nature.

 🧑🏽‍💻 Currently working on an extension to visualize codeflows.
 - Experienced with Bluetooth on ESP32.